-The age range for eyelid surgery is wide because of the various factors that predispose to the condition.
-Younger patients who have surgery usually have it because of an inherited condition in which the fat deposits push against a retaining wall (orbital septum) that normally prevents prolapse of fat resulting in early bulging above or below the eyes.
+The age range for eyelid surgery is wide because of the various factors that predispose one to having the condition.
+Younger patients who have surgery usually have it because of an inherited condition in which the fat deposits push against a retaining wall (orbital septum) that normally prevents prolapse of fat, resulting in early bulging above or below the eyes.
 Older patients generally seek surgery because of sagging of the eyelid skin, but can also have bulging fat.

 In some cases, patients seek surgery because their drooping eyelids interfere with their vision.
 If the vision is severely impaired by hanging skin, insurance may cover a portion of the surgical cost.
 A test known as a visual field exam is typically performed to check the extent of visual impairment for insurance purposes.

-Although more women elect to have eyelid surgery, the operation is equally suitable for men.
+Although more women than men elect to have eyelid surgery, the operation is equally suitable for men.
 Eyelid skin is the thinnest skin on the human body and becomes increasingly loose on almost everyone with time.

 The operation is begun on the upper eyelids by making incisions in the natural crease region of the lid and removing the excess tissue above this incision.
 The location of the incisions, coupled with the excellent healing ability of the eyelid skin, almost always results in scars that are difficult, if not impossible, to see with the passage of time.
-Through these incisions excess skin, fat or muscle are removed depending on the individual problem.
+Through these incisions, excess skin, fat, or muscle are removed, depending on the individual problem.
 The use of the surgical laser can help to minimize postoperative swelling and bruising.

 Most patients can anticipate a marked improvement in the appearance of the eyes.
 They have a fresher, more wide-open appearance.
 This is often coupled by a similar feeling of lightness in the eyelids.
 Bags and pouches are significantly reduced if not completely eliminated.
 Some patients actually experience an improvement in their eyesight or peripheral vision as a result of removal of skin that was hanging over the pupil and obstructing vision.

-The lower eyelid may require a wide variety of treatments depending on the pre operative diagnosis.
+The lower eyelid may require a wide variety of treatments depending on the pre-operative diagnosis.
 When the problem in the lower lid is primarily the bulging of fat, without excess skin, the lower lid blepharoplasty is conveniently carried out through an incision made inside the lower eyelid, thus eliminating all visible scarring.
 This procedure, called a transconjunctival blepharoplasty, has gained popularity because it minimizes the risk of pulling on the lower lid, a complication discussed below.

 Eyelid surgery is almost always an outpatient procedure performed under general anesthesia.
 In some instances the procedure can be performed under local anesthesia with IV sedation.

 Patients apply iced compresses during the day of surgery to minimize swelling.
 No other dressings are required.
 Sutures are absorbable and require no removal.
-Make-up can be worn within three days of surgery if necessary but one week is preferable.
-Most patients can return to near normal activity within a very few days of their surgery.
+Make-up can be worn within three days of surgery if necessary, but one week is preferable.
+Most patients can return to near-normal activity within a very few days of their surgery.
 Bruising, coupled with some swelling, often persists for several days beyond that time, but is usually easily camouflaged by make-up or sunglasses.
 When laser skin resurfacing is combined with the blepharoplasty, the skin beneath the eye will be raw for several days and pink for even longer.

-Discomfort is usually relatively mild after blepharoplasty although, this will vary.
+Discomfort is usually relatively mild after blepharoplasty, although this will vary.
 Most patients require little or no pain medication.
 Some minor irritation of the eyes is common and may occur for several days after the operation.
 Blurred vision can occur early after surgery if eye ointment was applied.
-Close adherence to your postoperative instructions will greatly diminish the discomfort, swelling and bruising that you will have after your surgery.
+Close adherence to your postoperative instructions will greatly diminish the discomfort, swelling, and bruising that you will have after your surgery.

 Patients who are subject to dryness of the eyes should notify us of this problem.
 Blepharoplasty can exacerbate this problem.
 Precautions should be taken to keep the eyes moist after surgery if the surgery can still be performed.